owfm/owfm.me/src/md/developer-experience.md

 ## StoneX, London (2020–Present, Full Time)

 StoneX is a Fortune 100 multinational providing commodity trading services.
 As part of the metals front-office development team, I focus on greenfield projects supporting base- and precious-metal trading operations.

-### Selected Projects
+A selection of projects I've completed are outlined below.

 **Forwards Pricer**: Developed a Next.js application for pricing precious metals forwards.
 Features include forward curve skew control, markup/spread curve adjustments, and interpolation for broken dates.
 I also designed and implemented an averaging and Asian swap pricer for accurately pricing more complex structures.
 This pricer is now integrated with the firms central market data team and is used for deals with notional values of hundreds of millions of dollars every day and has become central to both sales and trading's pricing workflows.